 Software, and the whole class of what we call artificial intelligence under a big umbrella, can help automate and augment the roles of the leader.
 Several software solutions already exist that are capable of giving advice to leaders with regards to leading teams.
-The data sources are many, covering HR master data, behavior, relationships/social capital, opinions, and value creation.
-All this can be fed into software for analysis, execution of trigger-based activities, and for pattern matching.
+The data sources are many, covering HR master data, behavior, relationships/social capital, opinions and value creation.
+All this can be fed into software for analysis, execution of trigger-based activities and for pattern matching.
 Immediately we run into ethical discussions, which is a major part of this area: What can we do?
 What are we allowed to do?
-And what will we allow?
+What will we allow?

 Which people in history inspire you the most?
 Why?

 Those who are visionary, courageous and hardworking — like the NASA crew who sent a man safely to the Moon and back.

 Which literature do you draw inspiration from?
 Why?

 I read a lot of business books on technology and societal development.
 Currently I’m reading “Homo Deus” by Yuval Noah Harari, “Enlightenment Now” by Steven Pinker, and “Consulting Drucker” by William Cohen, all at the same time.
 I just finished three books in Danish on Generation Z, artificial intelligence and technological speedboats.

 How do you think your writing makes an impact in the world?

 My book and all the blog posts and podcast episodes supporting it describes a holistic scenario for how to embrace and shape the future of leadership and work.
 People find it easy to read and understand, and applicable right away, which serves as a point of success for me: That I’m able to bridge the gap between theory, megatrends and practical application by describing models for strategy, innovation, culture, organizing and leadership in a business world that has undergone significant changes.